Britton Chance Jr.: Legacy

-Chance was "one the biggest innovators" of racing crafts during the 1970s and 1980s.
+Chance was "one of the biggest innovators" of racing crafts during the 1970s and 1980s.
 He created a retractable keel that reduced the drag on a boat.
 He also experimented with polymers, "improving the laminar flow along the bottom of the boat".
 He applied lifting-surface theories and slender body theories with "remarkable correlation with tank results".
 He worked with the Harken brothers and others to design the ultra-light hull of the Amoco Procyon in 1991.
 This futuristic boat modernized sailboats and revitalized a slumping industry.
 With the Intrepid, he applied materials new to the industry, reducing weight for those elements by as much as fifty percent.

 In 1968, Chance began using computers to predict velocity and simulate hull performance.
 He reduced the time to produce a boat by as much as a month by working on a Tandy 2000 computer with yacht design software.
 He collaborated with Apple to develop CAD Naval Design software (MacSurf, now MAXSURF).
-This software could define the hull surface mathematically which saved hours on calculations.
+This software could define the hull surface mathematically, which saved hours on calculations.

 Chance also placed computers on board; he said their role was "supplementing the magnificent abilities of the sailors".
 Onboard computers displayed "time to start and lay lines, accurate to seconds; plots of wind data, allowing tacking in phase with the oscillatory winds ...; target speed numbers, approximate to conditions, at which the boat should be sailed; and semi-automated enemy range and bearing so that relative speed could be constantly gauged."

 He also played a leading role in creating the International America's Cup Class (IACC) and its rules.

 Chance said, "Art continues to have a place in design—for technology leaves many questions unanswered, or only partially answered.
 The designer must take available technology, his experience, his knowledge―his art―and integrate the conflicting requirements of ... design into a reality capable of sailing and winning in varied and unstable conditions.
-Art as personal expression is equally important ...for a small team can utilize state-of-the-art technology, complete at world levels, and make an artistic statement.
+Art as personal expression is equally important ...for a small team can utilize state-of-the-art technology, compete at world levels, and make an artistic statement.
 The pleasure and pride of creation are involved in this, as are friendships forged with the technologists, builders, sailmakers, and sailors.
 These are the driving forces of a successful effort".